Mailu/Mailu/docs/database.rst

 ----
 In order to use it environment variable `DB_TYPE=mysql` You can use the optional `database` container to start a MariaDB server.
-It will automaticaly load any mailu.sql file located in `/data`.
+It will automaticaly load file in `/data`:
-You can also put your own `my.cnf` config file.
+    - `mailu.sql` file that should contain sql to execute (database backup)
+    - `my.cnf` file containing MariaDB config file

 Default configuration use in `database` container is :
     DB_HOST = "database"